 Rosenblatt Community Medicine Endowed Award Fund

-Dr. Rosenblatt has been a faculty member at the UW School of Medicine for over 30 years.
-He was the first resident in family medicine at the University of Washington and was intimately involved with the development of the WWAMI program, both as a resident and as a faculty member.
+This endowment is named after Roger A Rosenblatt M.D., MPH, a faculty member at the UW School of Medicine for over 30 years, and his wife, Fernne S. Rosenblatt.
+Dr. Rosenblatt was the first resident in family medicine at the University of Washington, and was intimately involved with the development of the WWAMI program, both as a resident and as a faculty member.